 - Phrase Based Information Retrieval and Spam Detection

 - Google Aiming at 100 Billion Pages?

 - Move over pagerank: Googleâ€™s looking at phrases?

-It is possible that Google is using this phrased-based indexing system or something very similar to it, but we don’t know that for certain.
-If they are, it’s possible that at some point in time, they might tell us what they believe are the top phrases for our web sites, and let us suggest changes to those phrases.
+Google may be using this phrase-based indexing system or something very similar to it, but we don’t know that for certain.
+If they are, it’s possible that at some point in time, they might tell us what they believe are the top phrases for our websites and let us suggest changes to those phrases.